 What is God's will?

 That all men come to know that Jesus Christ is the son of God, and be saved through Him.
-That is God's will.
-When that will is being accomplished, then the kingdom of God is being established.
-An important point to note here is that the kingdom of God exists wherever His will is being done.
+This is God's will.
+When that will is being accomplished, the Kingdom of God is being established.
+An important point to note here is that the Kingdom of God exists wherever His will is being done.
 And Paul summarizes His will in this brief passage.

-As Paul writes, God's will is that all mankind recognize the truth that Jesus Christ is the son of God and they will be saved as a result.
-Insofar as the kingdom is concerned, it is being established whenever and wherever people are confessing Jesus and expressing this faith in repentance and baptism, Acts 2:38.
+As the Apostle writes, God's will is that all mankind recognize the truth that Jesus Christ is the Son of God and they will be saved as a result.
+Insofar as the Kingdom is concerned, it is being established whenever and wherever people are confessing Jesus and expressing this faith in repentance and baptism (Acts 2:38).
 When they do that, the kingdom of God on earth is being established and the kingdom is growing.

-Now doesn't this knowledge unlock all of the parables about the kingdom?
+This knowledge unlocks all of the parables about the kingdom.

 - Isn't Jesus the pearl of great price, and are we not willing to abandon everything in order to have Him?